Brown-Industries/ExportGrafanaDashboardToPDF/README.md

 ### Fetch the dashboard name and the time range from HTML elements to be used in the PDF filename

-To avoid fetching the dashboard name and the time range from the URL (that are sometimes not user-friendly), you can extract the values directly from HTML elements in the Grafana dashboard with a better display format.
+To make filenames more user-friendly, you can extract title/date directly from HTML elements.

 #### Example
 For this URL: `http://localhost/d/ID/stats?from=now-1y%2Fy&to=now-1y%2Fy`